albertosam/Ocelot/src/Ocelot.Client/readme.md

 ## How to Test

-Run the project test Ocelot.Client.ManualTest and navigate navigate to
+Run the project test Ocelot.Client.ManualTest and navigate to

 http://localhost:54607/api/ocelot/generator